Property History

 The history of The Mission House

-The Mission House was built c.1742 by Rev. John Sergeant, who had established a mission for Mohican people in the southern Berkshires.
+The Mission House was built c.1742 by Rev. John Sergeant, as part of his mission work.
 Originally located on Prospect Hill, this National Historic Landmark was carefully disassembled, moved, and restored by Mabel Choate at its present location on Main Street between 1926 and 1930.

 Property Acquisition History